jonnytracker/BotCOINS/README.md

-it works for the old lambo rider.. not miami rider
+It works for the old lambo rider.. not miami rider, change color pixel values in utils to work .
 Run the bot on this screen.